federicocappelli/federicocappelli.github.io/torrenthound.markdown

 ### Changelogs

+#### 1.3
+- Improved Support to 1337x categories
+- Added contextual menu for opening a result original page and copying the details on clipboard

 #### 1.2
-- support to 1337x improved
+- Improved Support to 1337x

 #### 1.1
 - Added support for 1337x.to search engine